 Teen dream Scott is swept off his feet in a whirlwind courtship, spawned from flirtatious small talk in the superstar’s dressing room, orchestrated by a mutual friend (Scott Bakula).
 Lee’s overtures are laden with well-worn innuendo, overheard by his weary protégé, Billy Leatherwood (Cheyenne Jackson), who very nearly chokes on the chicken dinner he scoffs in the foreground; such is his unbridled loathing of Lee.

 Scott’s background in animal wrangling appeals to Lee, and a random act of kindness to the cataract-afflicted poodle Baby Boy wins the superstar’s heart.
 Spa-side revelations show the celebrity’s vulnerability, and before long, Leatherwood gets his marching orders from Seymour Heller, Lee’s manager and chief enabler (played with scornful efficiency by Dan Ackroyd).
-Scott takes his place at palazzo Liberace, as its namesake’s lover, confidante, and employee, determined to outlast the implied expiry date of the union, to both Heller and the wisened housekeeper, Carlucci (played with an eyebrow permanently cocked by Bruce Ramsay).
+Scott takes his place at palazzo Liberace, as its namesake’s lover, confidante, and employee, determined to outlast the implied expiry date of the union.

 Domestic bliss/co-dependence causes the lovebirds to pile on the pounds, and Lee decides that some nipping and tucking is in order.
 He also takes the opportunity to suggest some tweaks to Scott’s facial features, so that his partner more closely resembles himself.
 Scott demurs but figures it’s a small price to pay for his happiness, so commits to the knife of the permanently smiling Dr Startz (Rob Lowe), and emerges with chiselled chin/cheekbones and a diet pill addiction.